Trade show tips that will keep you fresh and profitable.

 Psst: ASD also offers sneak peeks at new vendors with exciting products.

 INSIDER’S TIP: Be sure to download the ASD trade show mobile app once it goes live so you have all you need in the palm of your hand onsite!

 3. Balance your time between vendors you know, appointments, and new discoveries.

-If you’re spending a bunch of days at the trade show, know what your budget is and be sure to stay on (spending) track so that you aren’t left with an empty wallet – so to speak – by Day 2!
-While it’s easy to want to spend more than you have at trade shows, it’s vital to be aware of your buying dollars during all exhibitor appointments.
-Keep future appointments and vendor visits top of mind.
-Open-to-buy budgets have also become more and more important as consumers increasingly demand the new, exciting, and affordable that you need to replenish quickly.
+If you’re spending a bunch of days at the trade show, know what your budget is and be sure to stay on track so that you aren’t left with an empty wallet – so to speak – by Day 2!
+While it’s easy to want to spend more than you have, it’s vital to be aware of your buying dollars during all exhibitor appointments.
+Open-to-buy budgets have also become more and more important as consumers increasingly demand the new, exciting, and affordable products that you need to replenish quickly.

 5. Get your travel sorted.
 Seriously.

-ASD is just around the corner!
-Got your badge?
-Great!
-Book a deeply discounted Vegas hotel here.
-Otherwise, do you need to find trending, high-margin products for your shop?
-Join us at ASD Market Week in Las Vegas and select from over 2,600 vendors at the largest lifestyle accessories and general merchandise trade show in the U.S.!
+Need to find trending, high-margin products for your shop?
+ASD Market Week is just around the corner!
+Select from nearly 2,700 vendors at the largest lifestyle accessories and general merchandise trade show in the U.S.!
 Get your free buyer’s badge to the next ASD here.